-The Tribunal is an independent adjudicative body consisting of 25 public panel members referred to as Hearing Officers.
-Hearing Officers are appointed by City Council and provide a second, independent, and final decision in a parking violation dispute.
-The tribunal is governed by the Statutory Powers Procedure Act, its own Rules of Practice and in accordance with Chapter 610 of the Toronto Municipal Code.
+The Administrative Penalty Tribunal (APT) is an independent, quasi-judicial adjudicative body consisting of 25 public panel members referred to as hearing officers.
+Hearing Officers are appointed by City Council and provide a second, independent, and final decision of a violation or penalty order dispute.
+The Tribunal is governed by the Statutory Powers Procedure Act, its own Rules of Practice and in accordance with Chapter 610 of the Toronto Municipal Code.

 Hearing Agendas